-QUALIFICATIONS: In order to qualify for this position, resumes must include information which demonstrates experience and knowledge, skills, and ability (KSAs) as they relate to this position.
+QUALIFICATIONS: In order to qualify for this position, resumes must include information that demonstrates experience and knowledge, skills, and ability (KSAs) as they relate to this position.
 Applicants are encouraged to be clear and specific when describing their experience level and KSAs.
 If you are relying on your education to meet qualification requirements: Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
-Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education (http://www2.ed.gov/admins/finaid/accred/index.html).
+Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education (https://www2.ed.gov/admins/finaid/accred/index.html).

-Applicants qualifying based on education, time in grade, credentials, certification, training and/or module completion MUST provide proof of education, personnel action or SF50, credentials, statement of service, certification, training and/or module completion at the time of resume submission.
+Applicants qualifying based on education, time in grade, credentials, certification, training, and/or module completion MUST provide proof of education, personnel action or SF50, credentials, statement of service, certification, training, and/or module completion at the time of resume submission.
 Failure to provide all of the required information as stated in this vacancy announcement may result in an ineligible rating or may affect the overall rating.

 EDUCATION: *SEE RESPONSIBILITIES*